Cogmasters/concord/README.md

 Orca is a discord bot framework that is designed with minimum dependencies to make bot deployment dead simple.
 The primary design goals of this framework are:

-- easy to debug (networking and logic) errors with extensive logging facilities
+- easy to debug (networking and logic) errors with extensive logging facilities.

-- easy to reason about the code
+- easy to reason about the code: we use the most native data structures, the simplest algorithms, and intuitive interfaces.

 - easy to use for the end users: asynchrous programming model is hard to reasonable.
   Our lib uses multi-threading and synchronous IO to support concurrency.

+- superior reliability

 ## Build
 ### Install dependencies: